Full-Stack Bootcamp

 * Time Invest: 20 hours per week.

-* Hybrid: Certain events take place in person in the following locations: NRW, Berlin, Hamburg.
+* Hybrid: Certain events take place in person in the following locations: NRW, Berlin, Metropolitan Region of Hamburg.
 [More information](#onsite-activities)

 {% endhint %}